Thanks to Oddsmonkey, we’ve been able to provide their matched betting calculator right here on Guide to Matched Betting.

 This means that the profit or loss you make can vary depending on the outcome of the event you bet on.

 If you underlay, this means you’d want your selection to win at the bookmaker to make more profit.
 If the selection loses, you will have a bigger qualifying loss.

 The underlay option is great if you’re completing rollover on an offer.

 Overlay is the exact opposite.

 If your selection wins, you will face a bigger loss.
 If it loses, you make more profit.

-The overlay option is great for making some offers risk-free, whereby you need your selection to win to get an additional free bet.
+The overlay option is great for making some offers even lower risk, whereby you need your selection to win to get an additional free bet.

 There is also a slider on the advanced calculator.